yanyi9696/pokemon-showdown/PROTOCOL.md

 `|tournament|update|JSON`

 > `JSON` is a JSON object representing the changes in the tournament
-> since the last update you received or the start of the tournament.
+> since the last update you recieved or the start of the tournament.
 > These include:
 >
     format: the tournament's custom name or the format being used